 Make sure to arrive at least fifteen minutes early.
 If you are late for the exam, you may not be allowed inside the testing room.
 You must have a current, government-issued photo identification on you.
 Personal items, including cell phones, other electronic devices, bags, etc. are not allowed inside the testing room with you.

-What score do I need to get on the test in order to pass?
+What score do I need to show college readiness?

 Will I receive my results the same day?

 Yes.
 When you complete your TSIA2 test, you’ll receive an electronic score.
 You might wonder how the essays are scored so quickly, considering the time it would take a person to analyze 300-600 words according to the six qualities.

 The electronic scoring system that is used was developed by giving the computer an expert review of essays and scoring information.
 The automated system looks for similarities in your essay to the 500+ graded samples.
 Your reviewed essay will be placed in the same category as those most like yours, based on the qualities defined, and will given the appropriate score.